Childhood Absence Epilepsy

-CAE accounts for 1 to 4 out of 50 (2 to 8%) of people with epilepsy.
-Absence seizures usually begin between the ages of 3 and 11 years, most often between 5 and 8 years of age.
+CAE accounts for 1 to 4 out of 50 people with epilepsy (2 to 8%).
+Absence seizures usually begin between the ages of 4 and 8 years old.

 How is CAE diagnosed?

-- A good history of what has happened and any other health and learning problems is the first step in diagnosing CAE.
+- A history of the staring spells and any other health and learning problems is the first step in diagnosing CAE.
 A physical exam looks for other problems that could cause or be associated with the seizures.
+Children with CAE who have not yet started medicine often will have absence seizures with hyperventilation (deep breathing for 3-5 minutes).

-- CT (computed tomography) and MRI (magnetic resonance imaging) scans of the brain are normal.
+- CT (computed tomography) and MRI (magnetic resonance imaging) scans of the brain are normal and are not indicated for typical CAE.

 - Screening for attention problems is recommended.